Legna10/Checkie-by-AngPhie/README.md

 Checkie by AngPhie - Simple To-Do App with Sticky Notes

-Checkie by AngPhie is a minimal and fun to-do list app with a sticky wall feature.
-Built using HTML, CSS, and JavaScript only (no frameworks).
+Checkie by AngPhie is a minimal and playful to-do list application that includes a sticky wall feature.
+It's built with HTML, CSS, Vanilla JavaScript, and powered by a Node.js + Express backend with JSON-based data storage.

-This is the frontend only.
-Backend will be added later by a teammate.

-Features
+Features:

-Add, edit, delete tasks
-Set due date, priority, and tags
-Create sticky notes with random soft colors
-Archived task section
+Add, edit, and delete tasks, with due dates, priorities, and tags Add, edit and delete sticky notes with random soft colors Archived task section
 Clean and responsive design

-Contributors
+Contributors:

-Frontend – @hiitsmesofia Backend – Coming soon by @teammate
+Frontend – @hiitsmesofia
+Backend – @Legna10